-“Authentication Error: Double check that you have entered the correct Student ID and PIN”
+“Authentication Error: Double check that you have entered the correct ctcLink ID number (EMPLID) & ctcLink Password”

-If you did not change your PIN, your initial PIN is your six-digit birthday in MMDDYY (Month/Day/Year) format.
-If your PIN still does not work, please call Registration at 206.934.6918 with questions.
-Have your SID on you so that they can check your information.
+If your ctcLink Password does not work, please call Registration at 206.934.6918 with questions.
+Have your ctcLink ID number (EMPLID) on you so that they can check your information.

 “Unmet prerequisite—override with a course entry code OR You have not met the prerequisite for this class.”